Review | ‘Sybille Bedford’ is a gossipy appreciation of an oft-overlooked literary great

 “ ‘I think I shall go now,’ I said.
 ‘I don’t think the fiesta can do any better than this.’ ”

-When “A Legacy” appeared, this elegant depiction of a lost world was praised by Evelyn Waugh as “entirely delicious,” a view seconded by Nancy Mitford and Janet Flanner, as well as several reviewers who compared it to Proust.
+When “A Legacy” appeared, this elegant depiction of a lost world was praised by Evelyn Waugh as “entirely delicious,” a view seconded by Nancy Mitford and Janet Flanner, as well as by several reviewers who compared it to Proust.
 Unfortunately, Bedford’s three subsequent novels — “A Favourite of the Gods” (1963), “A Compass Error” (1968) and the much later “Jigsaw” (1989) — largely reworked the same material with less success.

 Through much of the later 1950s, Bedford — long fascinated by judicial proceedings — produced a substantial amount of highly individual legal journalism.
 “The Trial of Dr. Adams” (1958) focused on a supposed serial poisoner; it was succeeded by “The Faces of Justice” (1961), a survey of the court systems of France, England and Germany.
 Given Bedford’s unusual expertise, magazines quickly commissioned eyewitness accounts from her of the “Lady Chatterley’s Lover” obscenity case and Jack Ruby’s trial for the murder of Lee Harvey Oswald.

 In 1973, Bedford finally completed a rambling unscholarly biography of her former mentor, Aldous Huxley.
 Except for “Jigsaw” and a few travel pieces, nothing much followed until “Quicksands: A Memoir” in 2006.
-In its pages, she zigzags once again through the first half of her restless life, recalling the women who surprised her with “the three fatal words”— that is, “I love you”— and savoring her past like a rare vintage.
+In its pages, she zigzags once again through the first half of her restless life, recalling the women who surprised her with “the three fatal words”— that is, “I love you”— and savoring her complex past like a rare vintage.

 Appropriately enough, “Sybille Bedford” makes just the right pendant to Selina Hastings’s excellent earlier biographies of Somerset Maugham and Evelyn Waugh.
 All three of these domineering, self-centered writers regularly behaved monstrously to others, sometimes unforgivably so.
 But their books, ah, their books!
 Bedford’s “A Visit to Don Otavio,” Maugham’s collected short stories, Waugh’s “Decline and Fall”— these one can read, as Chatwin says of the first, again and again and again.